 Lip blush tattoo healing process day by day

-Days 4 to 7
+Days 5 to 7

 Week 2

 By the second week, peeling has usually settled and the lips often look much lighter than they did initially.
 This is the stage that causes the most second-guessing.
-Many clients worry the pigment has disappeared, but what you are usually seeing is the fresh healed skin temporarily softening the appearance of the colour.
+Many clients worry the pigment has disappeared, but what you are usually seeing is fresh healed skin temporarily softening the appearance of the colour.

-Weeks 3 to 6
+Weeks 3 to 4

 What is normal during healing and what is not